 What you can do, is keep the heart in optimum health.
 That’s where taking good care of your body comes into play.

-Remember, the tachycardia and rising blood pressure are often the results of heart problems.
+Remember, tachycardia and rising blood pressure are often the results of heart problems.
 If the cardiovascular system is in bad health, it can cause a range of different issues you would have to deal with.
 Also, for patients with an additional medical condition, like cardiovascular illness, diabetes, or AFib, paying attention to the overall health is even more important.

 You can do that by following a healthy lifestyle.
 That includes: